Choose Texas Power logo

 If your provider isn’t meeting your expectations, there’s no need to stick with them.
 The deregulated market gives you the flexibility to switch electric companies in Texas, whether you need better service, pricing, or plan options.

 Choose Texas Power makes it easy to compare providers based on factors like rates, plan types, and customer satisfaction.
-By entering your ZIP code, you can quickly find top-rated Texas electricity companies like TXU Energy, Express Energy, and 4Change Energy and choose one that better fits your needs.
+By entering your ZIP code, you can quickly find top-rated Texas electricity companies like TXU Energy, Gexa Energy, and 4Change Energy and choose one that better fits your needs.

-How to switch electricity providers
+How to switch your electricity providers

 1. Check your eligibility to switch energy suppliers